-- Grand Prize: One student Grand Prize winner will receive \$2,000 and the chance to produce their PSA script with an Emmy Award-winning producer.
-Plus, the winner and their PSA will be featured on Teen Kids News. - Runner-up Prizes: Four student runnersup (two from grades 6-8 and two from grades 9-12) will receive \$500 each and will have their name, school, city, state, and PSA title posted on the NRSF website. - Teacher Prizes: The teacher of each student winner will receive a \$100 Visa gift card!
+- Grand Prize: The Grand Prize winner will receive a cash prize of \$2,000, and a trip to New York City (accompanied by a parent or a legal guardian) and the chance to work with an Emmy Award-winning producer to transform his/her entry into a 30-second video!
+The winner and PSA video will be featured on Teen Kids News. - Runner-up Prizes: Four student runnersup (two from grades 6-8 and two from grades 9-12) will receive \$500 each and will have their name, school, city, state, and PSA title posted on the NRSF website. - Teacher Prizes: The teacher of each student winner will receive a \$100 Visa gift card!